MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/vm-nested-virtualization.md

 monikerRange: 'sc-vmm-1711'
 ---

-# Configure a nested VM as host (Technical preview)
+# Configure a nested VM as host (Technical Preview)

 Nested Virtualization is a new functionality in Windows Server 2016  and above that allows you to run Hyper-V inside a Hyper-V virtual machine.
 In other words, with nested virtualization, a Hyper-V host itself can be virtualized.
 Nested virtualization can be enabled out-of-band by using PowerShell and Hyper-V host configuration.